-The provisions of Section 134(m) of the Companies Act 2013 do not apply to the Companyas your Company is a service provider.
+The provision of Section 134(m) of the Companies Act 2013 do not apply to the Companyas your Company is a service provider.
 The total foreign inflow was`3.83 Crore and outflowwas` 3.10 Crore.

 ENTERPRISE RISK MANAGEMENT

 The Board of Directors of the Company has formed a Risk Management Committee to frameimplement and monitor the risk management plan for the Company.
 The Committee isresponsible for reviewing the risk management plan and ensuring its effectiveness.
-TheAudit Committee has additional oversight in the area of financial risks and controls.Major risks identified by the businesses and functions are systematically addressedthrough mitigating actions on a continuing basis.
-The development and implementation ofRisk Management Policy has been covered in the management discussion and analysis which formsof this report.
+TheAudit Committee also has additional oversight in the area of financial risks and controls.Major risks identified by the businesses and functions are systematically addressedthrough mitigating actions on a continuing basis.
+The development and implementation ofRisk Management Policy has been covered in the Management Discussion and Analysis whichforms part of this Report.

 MEETINGS OF THE BOARD OF DIRECTORS

-During the year under report the Board of Directors of your Company met frequently.
-Inthe Financial Year 2015-16 7 (Seven) Board Meetings were held.
+During the year under report the Board of Directors of your Company met Ten times i.e.during the Financial Year 2016-17 10 (Ten) Board Meetings were held.
 The intervening gapbetween any two meetings was within the period prescribed by the Companies Act 2013.Details of Board Meetings are given in Corporate Governance Report which forms part ofthis Report.
 At these meetings the Board held intensive discussions on the budgetimportant financial transactions and various steps to face the impending competition fromprivate operators both in Basic Telephone Service Cellular Mobile Telephony and othervalue added services.

 DECLARATION BY INDEPENDENT DIRECTOR

-The Company has received necessary declaration from the Independent Directors i.e. fromShri Rakesh nangia and Shri Ashok Mittal under Section 149(7) of the Companies Act 2013that they meets the criteria of Independence laid down in the Section 149(6) of theCompanies Act 2013 and Regulation 25 of SEBI (LODR) 2015.
+The Company has received necessary declaration from the Independent Directors i.e. fromShri Rakesh Nangia and Shri Ashok Mittal under Section 149(7) of the Companies Act 2013that they meets the criteria of Independence laid down in the Section 149(6) of theCompanies Act 2013 and Regulation 25 of SEBI (LODR) 2015.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-During the period under review the Company had not entered with any MaterialTransaction with any of its related parties.
-The Companys major Related PartyTransactions are generally with its subsidiaries and associates.
-All Related PartiesTransactions were in ordinary course of Business and were negotiated on an ArmsLength basis they were intended to further the companys interest.
-Accordingly thedisclosure of Related Party Transactions as required under 134(3)(h) of Companies Act2013 in form AOC-2 is not applicable.
-Web link for Policy on Materiality of RelatedParty Transactions and also on dealing with Related Party Transactions has been provided in theReport on corporate Governance which forms part of Annual Report.
+During the period under review the Company has not entered with any MaterialTransaction with any of its related parties.
+The Company's major Related PartyTransactions are generally with its subsidiaries and associates.
+All Related PartiesTransactions were in ordinary course of Business and were negotiated on an Arm's Lengthbasis and they were intended to further the company's interest.
+Accordingly thedisclosure of Related Party Transactions as required under Section 134(3)(h) of CompaniesAct 2013 in Form AOC-2 is not applicable.
+Web link for Policy on Materiality of RelatedParty Transactions and also on dealing with Related Party Transactions has been providedin the Report on Corporate Governance which forms part of Annual Report.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS MADE UNDER SECTION 186 OF THE COMPANIESACT 2013

 Your Company follows the principles of effective Corporate Governance Practices.
-TheCompany has taken steps to comply with the requirements of SEBI (LODR) 2015 which cameinto effect from 01.12.2015.
-MTNL also comply with the Corporate Governance Guidelinesenunciated by Department of Public Enterprises (DPE) Government ofIndia for Central Public Sector Enterprises(CPSEs).MTNLisfilingits reports statementsdocuments in this regard with the NSE BSE & OTCIQ on quarterly basis.
+TheCompany has taken steps to comply with the requirements of SEBI (LODR) Regulation 2015which came into effect from 01.12.2015.
+Your Company has also complied with the CorporateGovernance Guidelines enunciated by Department of Public Enterprises (DPE) Government ofIndia for Central Public Sector Enterprises(CPSEs).MTNLisfilingits reports statementsdocuments in this regard with the NSE BSE & OTCIQ on quarterly basis.
 A Report onCorporate Governance has been appended under the separate section titled CorporateGovernance Report.

 Acertificate Secretary regarding compliance of conditions of Corporate Governance asstipulated under Schedule V (E) of SEBI (LODR) 2015 and DPE Guidelines is attached as anAnnexure.

 COMPLIANCE OF DPE GUIDELINES & POLICIES

 The Guidelines & Policies issued by the Department of Public Enterprises (DPE) fromtime to time are being complied with and implemented.

 IMPLEMENTATION ON CIRCULAR ISSUED BY MINISTRY OF CORPORATE AFFAIRS ON "GREENINITIATIVES IN CORPORATE GOVERNANCE"

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT